bunnydeviloper/cs10/Udacity/6-web-tool-automation/016-powerful-builds.md

 ### Quiz: core qualities of a great builder
 ### Getting started with Gulp
 ### Instal Gulp
 ### Hello Gulp
+* every build project starts with aulp file, this file sits in the root dir of your project and defines all the tasks that you should execute when running Gulp
+* see gulpfile.js

 ### Grunt tasks VS Gulp Streams
 ### Making CSS suck less
 ### Using Gulp